Luis de Alba: El Pirrurris

-Created sometime in the 1970s, the character is a very rich young man with a haircut similar to that used by the Beatles in their early years and depicts sarcastically and exaggeratedly the stereotype of a so-called "fresa".
-He enjoys deprecating low- to middle-class people with illusions of grandeur, airs of importance, bad taste, and colorful (low class) slang, while at the same time emphasizing his own importance and class-superiority, using a lot of "high class" slang.
+Created sometime in the 1970s, the character is a very rich young man with a haircut similar to that used by the Beatles in their early years and depicts sarcastically and exaggeratedly the stereotype of a "fresa".
+He enjoys deprecating low to middle-class people with illusions of grandeur, airs of importance, bad taste, and colorful (low class) slang, while at the same time emphasizing his own importance and class-superiority, using a lot of "high class" slang.
 The people he deprecates are pejoratively called nacos.
 Pirrurris refined the ridicule of nacos into nacology, the study of the naco.
 Sitting behind a desk, he would explain the naco to his audience in scientific terms.

-So viewers would not take his remarks seriously, the character's locution and mannerisms are a parody of the so-called juniors, the pompous young sons of upper-class Mexicans, known for their tendency to dismiss anyone else as a naco.
-He frequently refers to his millionaire Papi and expresses amazement at the most mundane problems faced by normal people.
-Incredibly narcissistic, he explains that his name comes from the mathematical constant pi and rorro (slang for handsome), in that he is "3.1416 times handsome".
+He frequently refers to his millionaire "Papi" and expresses amazement at the most mundane problems faced by normal people.
+He explains that his name comes from the mathematical constant pi and rorro (Spanish slang for handsome), in that he is "3.1416 times handsome".

-Pirrurris has become a common Mexican epithet for someone who looks down on others, is a materialist and superficial but however non-intelligent and air-headed (although not aware of this), and act as if one were above one's real economic station.
+Pirrurris has become a common Mexican epithet for someone who looks down on others, is a materialist and superficial, however unknowingly non-intelligent and air-headed, and act as if one were above one's real economic station.
 Mexican leftist politician Andrés Manuel López Obrador has used the term on different occasions to refer to his right-wing political opponents.

 Luis de Alba started his artistic life when he was a child playing a character named "Solin".
 Solin was the always companion of a supposed man with gifted powers (Kaliman).
 Kaliman was the name of a daytime radio drama transmitted to audiences exclusively by radio in the 1950s, 1960s, 1970s, and 1980s.